-When trying to separate from a co-founder or partner, shareholders carefully review the “shotgun” clause in their shareholder’s agreement.
+When trying to separate from a co-founder or partner, shareholders should carefully review the “shotgun” clause in their shareholders’ agreement.
 Shotgun or a compulsory buy/sell provisions are used in the “it’s you or me” situation when one or more of the shareholders decide that they can no longer proceed with the other(s).

-IT’S AUTOMATIC: If drafted properly, the mechanism is intended to be automatic, and will include a time limit to accept/reject.
+It’s automatic: If drafted properly, the mechanism is intended to be automatic, and will include a time limit to accept/reject.

 The messaging is “if I don’t hear back from you in a month I’ll assume you have accepted, here’s your money, thanks very much, get lost.”

-POINT OF NO RETURN: Once the offer is made, it’s a serious offer and cannot be stopped or revised mid-way, because the targeted shareholders now have the opportunity to “wrestle down” their foes and to turn around the shotguns.
+Point of no return: Once the offer is made, it’s a serious offer and cannot be stopped or revised mid-way, because the targeted shareholders now have the opportunity to “wrestle down” their foes and to turn around the shotguns.
 If you’re in the “triggering” faction, your shares are immediately at risk of being bought.
 Of course, any side-deal can be worked about between the parties if all shareholders are able to come to terms.

-PRO RATA ALLOCATION: Acquired shares are usually allocated pro rata as well (or in some other mix if the purchasing shareholders agree) – so that a power imbalance doesn’t inadvertently arise.
+Pro rata allocation: Acquired shares are usually allocated pro rata as well (or in some other mix if the purchasing shareholders agree) – so that a power imbalance doesn’t inadvertently arise.
 If any of the acquiring shareholders waive the right to pay for their shares, then the rest of the acquiring shareholders can take up the slack either pro rata for the shareholders who are willing to pay, or in some other mix agreed to between the acquiring parties, so long as all of the shares are acquired and paid for at the full offered price.

 In some cases, the shotgun clause requires a certain minimum percentage of shareholding to proceed – so that a 5% shareholder cannot become a 55% shareholder simply because they have lots of available capital.

-MAKE PAYMENT ON TIME: Invoking a shotgun clause will create a serious amount of tension so the acquiring party had better have the payment ready.
+Make payment on time: Invoking a shotgun clause will create a serious amount of tension so the acquiring party had better have the payment ready.
 A shotgun clause often includes a penalty so that if payment is not tendered in full, then the non-acquiring parties can acquire the shares of the acquiring parties at a discount.

 The ugly truth about the shotgun clause is that the party with the deeper pockets (rich uncle, more savings) will win in the showdown.
 This can be heartbreaking if a shareholder is forced out of a company that they had started because they are short of cash, or do not wish to indebt themselves to cover the cash requirement of the shotgun.